DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ## Create the multi-sig wallet

 We are now going to create our multi-sig wallet.
-If you already have a Electrum Wallet open, go to `File>New/Restore` (or use Ctrl+N).
+If you already have an Electrum Wallet open, go to `File>New/Restore` (or use Ctrl+N).
 Otherwise start Electrum, the install wizard should be launched automatically.

 Pick a name for your multi-sig wallet and click Next: